VictorQueiroz/binary-transfer/docs/Serializer.md

 User user -> id: uint, name: string;
 ```

 In the example above we have a constructor named `user`.
-I can say his type is `User`.
+We can say his type is `User`.
 A type cannot exist without a `Constructor`.

 Characteristics